Two days after BuzzFeed News published this story, Facebook said it decided to take down the offending post.

 The political issue with Trillanes is not the first of its kind in the Philippines.
 In February 2017, the government arrested Sen. Leila de Lima, an outspoken opponent of Duterte, following a spate of false news and propaganda on Facebook seemingly meant to damage her reputation.
 A former human rights commission chief, de Lima had investigated Duterte for his alleged involvement in extrajudicial killings in Davao, a city in Southern Philippines where Duterte had previously been mayor for three decades.
 De Lima has now been in jail for over a year, despite outcry from international human rights groups over what they consider a politically motivated detention.

 And in November, nearly two dozen pro-Duterte Facebook pages and websites shared the fake news that Chief Justice Maria Lourdes Sereno, another Duterte critic, tried to leave the country to escape the impeachment complaint filed against her.
-In May, she was ousted by fellow justices from the Supreme Court in May on government charges that alleged her appointment by Duterte’s predecessor was legally flawed.
+In May, she was ousted by fellow justices from the Supreme Court on government charges that alleged her appointment by Duterte’s predecessor was legally flawed.